zinzy/zinzy.website-v2/_pages/Site.md

 ### Design
 The layout, color scheme, typography, and general user interface of this website are simple.
 It fits with my aesthetics, and it works particularly well for the portfolio part of my website, which is colorful enough in itself.

-I love narrow, single-column personal websites.
+I love narrow, single-column personal websites for their ability to [use the web's grain](https://frankchimero.com/blog/2015/the-webs-grain/).
 They tell me: "hey, I'm just a person like you, and this is a way for you to get to know me a bit better.
 All you have to do is knock, I'll always open the door."
 I truly hope this website invokes a similar vibe for you.

 ### Copyright
 Everything on this website, unless otherwise stated is licensed under [CC BY-NC-SA 4.0](http://creativecommons.org/licenses/by-nc-sa/4.0/?ref=chooser-v1), which means: